thelfer/tfel/docs/web/IsotropicLinearHardeningPlasticity.md

 ### Computation of the consistent tangent operator

-The `DefaultDSL` DSL allows to compute the consistent tangent operator inside the `@Integrator` code block or in a dedicated code block name `@TangentOperator`.
+The `Default` DSL allows to compute the consistent tangent operator either inside the `@Integrator` code block or in a dedicated code block name `@TangentOperator`.

 The first choice is simplier and more efficient for the considered implementation, but this requires to explicitely state that the